mongodb/docs/source/includes/analyzeShardKey-readWriteDistribution-write.rst

    * - ``percentageOfShardKeyUpdates``
      - double
-     - Percentage of write queries that update a document’s shard key value.
+     - Percentage of write queries that update a document's shard key value.
      - Avoid a shard key with a high ``percentageOfShardKeyUpdates``.
-       Updates to a document’s shard key value may cause the document to move to a different shard, which requires executing an internal transaction on the shard that the query targets.
+       Updates to a document's shard key value may cause the document to move to a different shard, which requires executing an internal transaction on the shard that the query targets.
 For details on changing a document's shard key value,